Skip to content

 Golden Retrievers shed a lot, especially during spring and autumn.
 Brushing daily will help with the shedding and stop the fur from matting.
 If your dog gets a mat in its fur, you’ll need to cut it out.

-No matter how much you brush, you’ll need to get used to dog hair being on your clothes and furniture.
+No matter how much you brush, you’ll need to get used to Golden Retriever hair being on your clothes and furniture.

 How much is a Golden Retriever?